Antenna types: Endfire arrays

 Endfire arrays have their driven elements fed out-of-phase, with the phase difference corresponding to the distance between them; they radiate within the plane that the constituent parallel antennas all lie in.

 Continuing with the musketeer analogy, an endfire array works similarly to a column of shooters, one behind the other; three, for example: One lying on the ground, the next kneeling behind the first, and the last standing at their backs, all aiming in the same direction they are lined up in, those in back firing over the heads of the musketeers in front of them.
-Each analogy musketeer fires his / her shot just as the bullets from the rearward musketeers' shots pass overhead, so that the combined volley of bullets are all bunched in an single aligned group, and all arrive at the target simultaneously.
+Each analogy musketeer fires his / her shot just as the bullets from the rearward musketeers' shots pass overhead, so that the combined volley of bullets are all bunched in a single aligned group, and all arrive at the target simultaneously.